 Tips for How to Thaw Frozen Hash Browns

 I prefer to thaw the frozen hash browns on a baking sheet.
 It takes about 30-60 minutes.

 If you’re in a hurry, add the frozen hash browns to a baking sheet and bake them at 170º F for 15 minutes to defrost them.

 Of course, you can always thaw frozen hash brown potatoes overnight in the refrigerator.
 Be sure to put a plate or container underneath them while defrosting in the fridge.

-Tip: Do not rinse hash browns (fresh or frozen)!
+Do not rinse hash browns (fresh or frozen)!
 The potatoes will soak up the water and it will make your casserole soggy.

-Wondering how long can you keep thawed hash browns in the fridge?
+Wondering how long you can keep thawed hash browns in the fridge?

-Although technically you can keep thawed hash browns in the fridge for up to 7 days.
+Although technically, you can keep thawed hash browns in the fridge for up to 7 days.
 I recommend you keep them in the fridge for no longer than 3 days for optimal taste and quality.